What does a refuge chamber contain, and why are they required?

-Refuge chambers are sealed environments, built to sustain life during an emergency or hazardous situation.
-These safe havens provide a secure area with shelter, water, and breathable air, where personnel can remain until rescued or the hazard subsides.
+A refuge chamber is a sealed environment, built to sustain life during an emergency or hazardous situation.
+They provide a secure area with shelter, water, and breathable air, where personnel can remain until rescued or the hazard subsides.

 Why is a Refuge Chamber Needed?